Simplicial Flat Norm with Scale: Definition of Simplicial Flat Norm

 Relationships between the $d$- and $(d+1)$-chains of $K$ are captured by its $(d+1)$-boundary matrix $[\boundary_{d+1}]$, which is an $m \times n$ matrix with entries in $\{-1,0,1\}$.
 If the $d$-simplex $\sigma_i$ is a face of the $(d+1)$-simplex $\tau_j$, then the $(i,j)$ entry of $[\boundary_{d+1}]$ is nonzero, otherwise it is zero.
 This nonzero value is $+1$ if the orientations of $\sigma_i$ and $\tau_j$ agree, and is $-1$ when their orientations are opposite.
 The $d$-chain representing the set $T - \boundary_{d+1} S$ is then given as

 Notice that $\vx \in \Z^m$.
 We define the simplicial flat norm (SFN) of $T$ represented by the $d$-chain $\vt$ in the $(d+1)$-dimensional simplicial complex $K$ as

 Since $\vx$ and $\vs$ are chains in a simplicial complex, the masses of the currents they represent (as given in Equation~\ref{eq:flatnorm}) are indeed given by the weighted sums of the volumes of the corresponding simplices.
-The integer restrictions $\vx \in \Z^m$ and $\vs \in \Z^n$ are important in this definition.
-It is unclear how one would interpret a fractional weight for a simplex in these chains, as we are studying integral currents.
+The integer restrictions $\vx \in \Z^m$ and $\vs \in \Z^n$ are important in this definition as we are studying currents with integer multiplicities.
+The simplicial flat norm is intuitively the problem of deforming an input chain to another chain of least cost, where cost is determined both by the mass of the resulting chain and the size of the deformation (constrained to the complex) used to get it.
+For instance, in a triangulation of a manifold, we constrain ourselves to only use deformations on the manifold.
 We generalize the definition of SFN to define a {\em multiscale} simplicial flat norm (MSFN) of $T$ in the simplicial complex $K$ by including a scale parameter $\lambda \in [0,\infty)$.

+This definition is the simplicial version of the multiscale flat norm defined in Equation (\ref{eq:flatnormwscale}).
+The default, or nonscale, simplicial flat norm in Equation~(\ref{eq:SFNdef}) is a special case of the multiscale simplicial flat norm with the default value of $\lambda=1$.

+The (non-simplicial) flat norm with scale $\lambda > 0$ of a $d$-dimensional current $T$ can be rewritten as $\F_{\lambda}(T) = \lambda^d \cdot \F_{1}(T/\lambda)$.
+Thus the flat norm with scale can be thought of as the traditional flat norm applied to a scaled copy of the input current.
+An equivalent statement can be made for the simplicial flat norm, but crucially requires that the simplicial complex be similarly scaled.
+To avoid this complex scaling issue especially when considering all possible scales, and to simplify our notation, we henceforth study the more general multiscale simplicial flat norm (which also allows us to consider the $\lambda = 0$ case).